-Figure 5-5: These examples depict whole and half-stories for the purposes of determining average height.
+Figure 5-5: These examples depict whole and half-stories for the purposes of determining building height.

-- A. Building height shall not exceed one half-story above the average height of existing buildings on the same block face. - B. Building height shall blend with existing buildings along the block face through use of: - Similar roof shapes; - b.
-Dormers set back a minimum of one foot from the exterior wall; - c.
-Façade widths within 25 percent of adjacent building façade widths; - d.
-Massing that divides the building into smaller parts; - e.
-Foundation height minimum of 12 inches and maximum of 18 inches; - f.
-Materials that do not accentuate verticality; - g.
-One-story front porch or entry element; - h.
-Traditional placement and orientation of garage; - i.
-Attached Residential may also utilize the methods outlined in Subsection 5.3.4(3)(e). - C. The entire garage form, whether attached or detached, shall be subordinate in height, mass, and setbacks to the rest of the principal structure.
+- C. Façade width shall be within 25 percent of the average of immediately adjacent building façade widths; - D. Foundation height shall be a minimum of 12 inches and maximum of 18 inches, unless topographical constraints necessitate additional foundation height; - E. Buildings shall blend with existing buildings along the block face through use of: - a.
+Similar roof shapes; - b.
+Dormers set back a minimum of one foot from the exterior wall of a front or side elevation; - c.
+Massing that divides the building into smaller parts; - d.
+Materials that do not accentuate verticality; - e.
+One-story front porch or entry element; - f.
+Attached Residential may also utilize the methods outlined in Subsection 5.3.4(3)(e). - F. Garages shall have traditional placement and orientation, and be subordinate in height to the rest of the principal structure.

-Figure 5-6: These examples show how attached garages are subordinate to the rest of the principal structure.
+Figure 5-6: These examples show how attached garages are traditionally placed and subordinate to the rest of the principal structure.